MikeBazMSFT/CourseSupport/AzureCourseTakeaways.md

 * The following resources are in the "standard" opening deck for Azure Technical Trainer deliveries:
   * [Microsoft Certification Overview](https://www.microsoft.com/certification) covers information across Microsoft certifications.
   * [Microsoft Official Curriculum](https://aka.ms/MOC) is the courseware used for deliveries.
   * [Microsoft Learn](https://www.microsoft.com/learn) is our hosted, bite-sized ("microlearning"), lab-inclusive self-paced training environment.
+Exam pages for individual exams include links to the appropriate Microsoft Learn content.
   * The [Azure Architecture Center](https://aka.ms/Architecture) covers different scenarios with recommended design guidance.
   * A [training and certification poster](https://aka.ms/TrainCertPoster) is out there to help you see the big picture.
   * The [Microsoft Docs](https://aka.ms/Docs) is the official documentation site for all Microsoft products.